sruthigorantla/FIGR/README.md

 # FIGR algorithm and comparision with baselines.
-This repository consists of code and datasets used in our paper.
+This repository consists of code and datasets for our paper.
 We extend the code of [DELTR](https://github.com/MilkaLichtblau/DELTR-Experiments) and [FA\*IR](https://github.com/fair-search) to compare our work with these algorithms as baselines.

 ## Requirements